Thatguyjosh45/pong/README.md

-# basic python pong game
+# A python version of the classic 1972 arcade game Pong!